Enable maintenance mode using the occ command. sudo -u www-data php occ maintenance:mode --on

 Enable via Browser

-If you need to reverse your upgrade, see the Restoring owncloud documentation.
+If you need to rollback your upgrade, see the Restoring ownCloud documentation.

 When upgrading ownCloud and you are running MySQL or MariaDB with binary logging enabled, your upgrade may fail with these errors in your MySQL/MariaDB log: